-It is important to appreciate the generality of this basic formulation.
-In particular, note that it embraces not only genuine model-choice situations, where the variable k indexes the collection of discrete models under consideration, but also settings where there is really a single model, but one with a variabledimension parameter, for example a functional representation such as a series whose number of terms is not fixed.
+Before proceeding, it is important to appreciate the generality of the above model determination formulation.
+In particular, note that it embraces not only genuine model choice situations, where the variable k indexes the collection of discrete models under consideration, but also settings where there is really a single model, but one with a variable-dimension parameter, for example a functional representation such as a series whose number of terms is not fixed.
 In the latter case, arising sometimes in Bayesian nonparametrics, for example, k is unlikely to be of direct inferential interest.